hramrach/ssb-server/README.md

   sleep 3
 done
 ```
+chmod 755 ~/bin/run-ssb-server

 Be sure to start the pub server from this script (as shown in step 10), as this script will run the pub server and restart it even if it crashes.

 8. `mkdir ~/.ssb/`